-- Pupils who are eligible for free school meals, or have been eligible in the past 6 years (£955) - Pupils who have been adopted from care or have left care (£2345) - Children who are looked after by the local authority (£2345) - Pupils with a parent who: is serving in HM Forces, has retired on a pension from the Ministry of Defence (£320).
+- Pupils who are eligible for free school meals, or have been eligible in the past 6 years, including eligible children of families with no resource to public funds (£985). - Pupils who have been adopted from care or have left care (£2410). - Children who are looked after by the local authority, funding is paid to the local authority (£2410). - Pupils with a parent who: is serving in HM Forces, has retired on a pension from the Ministry of Defence (£320).
 This funding is to help with pastoral support.